 Indocyanine dyes are broadly used in multiplexed fluorescence-based experiments.
 In the visible range, trimethine indocyanines (e.g. Cy3) and pentamethine indocyanines (e.g. Cy5, AF-647), find extensive use in applications that range from routine quantification to advanced microscopy.20-23 Derivatives of heptamethine-indocyanines (e.g. Cy7, IR-800CW and ICG) are the most broadly applied molecules for in vivo NIR imaging,24 including for clinical use.25,26 Heptamethine cyanines were also recently found to exhibit significant emission beyond 1000 nm, which has been validated in numerous settings, including clinically with ICG.14,15,27-30 There have also been several recent reports on novel cyanine-type dyes bearing different heterocycles with absorbance and emission maxima in the SWIR range, although these have been limited to untargeted probes to date.31-34 Furthermore, while a handful of hydrophobic, unmodified nonamethine cyanine dyes have been reported, no variants had been examined for direct conjugation for biological applications.35 Our prior studies tuning the heptamethine scaffold convinced us that suitably substituted nonamethine indocyanines could be broadly useful SWIR dyes for targeted imaging.24,35,36

-These studies detail our efforts to extend the indocyanine scaffold to longer wavelengths for fast multiplexed in vivo imaging applications.
+This report details our efforts to extend the indocyanine scaffold to longer wavelengths for fast multiplexed in vivo imaging applications.
 Enabled by rational computational design, we report two novel classes of targeted nonamethine indocyanine dyes with significant emission in the SWIR range (>1000 nm) and red-shifted absorbance maxima compared to the clinically employed dyes ICG and IR-800CW (Fig. 1a).
 The first are catechol derivatives that exhibit absorbance maxima around 870 nm and the second involve modification of the nonamethine cyanine scaffold with a fused aryl ring, which extends the absorbance maximum beyond 1000 nm.
 These highly water-soluble dyes are readily targetable and exhibit SWIR emission and photochemical and hydrolytic stability on par with or exceeding that of existing heptamethine cyanines.
 Targeted tumor imaging was successfully performed using FNIR-872-mAb and FNIR-1072-mAb, revealing tumor to background ratios (TBR) comparable to the clinically used IR-800CW-mAb.
 We demonstrate the application of these mAb conjugates in combination with dextran bioconjugates and ICG to delineate the tumor mass, surrounding lymphatic vessels and tumor vasculature in multiple mouse tumor models.
-We also developed a dedicated imaging set up and software interface to enable real-time multiplexed imaging with three fluorescent channels and one reflection channel, the different fluorescence signals were clearly separated with negligible crosstalk.
+We also developed a dedicated imaging instrument and software interface to enable real-time multiplexed imaging with three fluorescent channels and one reflection channel, the different fluorescence signals were clearly separated with negligible crosstalk.
 Collectively, these advances in dye chemistry and instrumentation enable simultaneous visualization of tumor tissue, draining lymphatic structures, and sentinel lymph nodes during a very dynamic procedure such as fluorescence-guided surgery, requiring video-rate acquisition.

 Results